Pick the day as you would a poppy. — Cicero

 (Just a thought.)

-For too long my life spilled over with obnoxious, self-centered, belligerent and arrogant people.
+For too long my life spilled over with obnoxious, self-centered, belligerent, and arrogant people.
 In little ways and sometimes big, they stole a hundred days or even years I can’t get back.
 Although I didn’t know her, Jennifer Dawson’s death challenged me to grab hold of the finer points in my life and preserve myself for the people who really matter.

-So, I think of her when I push cold cereal instead of making homemade waffles.
+So, I think of her when I push cold cereal on my kids instead of making them homemade waffles.
 I think of her in the drive-thru lane when I’m too tired or lazy to cook a big Sunday dinner.
 I think of her when I buy $20 boots instead of $200 boots so my daughter can have a Fjällräven Kånken backpack.
 I think of her all the time, and I always feel her pushing me toward sacrifice and celebration.

 Jennifer, thank you, for that.